bborg-imsmalta/flutter_app_version_checker/example/README.md

 # app_version_checker_example

-Demonstrates how to use the app_version_checker plugin.
+Demonstrates how to use the flutter_app_version_checker plugin.

 ## Getting Started